aquaritic/TheExitInfinity/README.md

 if they fail to catch an anomaly they are sent back to start and must get 8 anomalies in a row to escape.

 How to run/install : Go to aquaritic.github.io/TheExitInfinity

-It requires javascript, html, and css to run
+Local Setup:
+It requires javascript, html, and css to run, no extra dependencies To run it locally you can use VS Code live server, you just need the live server extension.
+Then you just open the project folder and click on index.html and select open with live server